icplayer/icplayer/addons/Audio/documentation.md

 </tbody>
 </table>

-The <b>not-started</b> event occurs when the audio has never been started and the state of the addon is saved.
+The <b>not-started</b> event occurs before page close when the audio has never been started, e.g., due to a switch to another lesson page
 Reset does not affect the sending of this event.

 <table border='1'>